Scripture Reference: Acts 17:16-34

 - Ask the class to list things that people consider more important than God.

-- Trace Paul’s second missionary journey on the map.
+- Trace Paul’s second missionary journey on a map.

 - Look up songs in the church song book that talk about exalting God.
 (Above All Else, We Exalt Thee, etc.)